LemonCanon/DataGC/README.md

 Before combining the two seperate datasets (train and test) it ads a variable indicating which set it originated from.
-Once the data is combined it changes the activity ID from a number into a factor containing a discription of the activity (using the list provided in the data files)
+Once the data is combined it changes the activity ID from a number into a factor containing a discription of the activity (using the list of activity names provided in the data files)